 - Create a chore chart with your family before surgery.

-- Have your kids and hubby takeover laundry, grocery shopping, pet care and cleaning.
+- Have your kids and hubby take over laundry, grocery shopping, pet care, and house cleaning.

 - Meal prep and shop beforehand so that they have quick, healthy meals at their fingertips.

 - Designate who is picking you up from surgery and who will stay take care of you.

 - Be sure to handle all loose ends at work beforehand.
 Tell your staff and co-workers you are unreachable for at least a week.
 Leave an outgoing message on your cell phone stating you will return from a vacation in 10 days.

 - Have your house cleaned the day before surgery so that you are walking into stress-free zone upon return from our surgery center.

 The daily recommendation is to drink at least 8 8-ounce glasses of water per day.
 A side effect from most pain medication is dehydration.
 Up the daily recommendation to at least 10 8-ounce glasses per day while you are healing.

 - Have a large water bottle near your bedside so that you can drink with ease.
 Keep your taste buds interested by adding sliced cucumbers, mint leaves or lemons to the water.

 - Run a humidifier in your room.
 Colorado is one of the driest states in the Union.
 Adding extra humidity to your living environment will help keep your skin supple.

 - Eat foods high in water such as melons, celery and citrus fruits.